Gold prices are expected to trade sideways today: Angel Commodities

 Outlook

-On the MCX, gold prices are expected to trade sideways today, international markets are trading higher by 0.13 percent at $1248.68 per ounce.
+On the MCX, gold prices are expected to trade sideways today; international markets are trading lower by 0.2 percent at $1252.51 per ounce.
 Market focus has now shifted to promised tax cuts and infra spending by the US president which in turn can pull down precious metals.
+On the MCX, gold prices are expected to trade sideways today.

 For all commodities report, click here